What Is A “Headless CMS” & How Does It Actually Work?

 Since the back-end and front-end are separated in a headless CMS, this detachment creates easy scalability.
 There will be no downtime during maintenance.
 The content delivered via APIs is easier to manage and distribute without compromising your website performance.
 You can also measure and analyse its reachability effectively.
 In addition, since the presentation layer and database are detached, you can scale your content and make it adaptable for future use.

 Content for Multiple Channels

 With a headless CMS, you can deliver your customised content across multiple channels.
 You just need to create content once, and with the help of an API, you can efficiently distribute it to connected platforms.
 So whether your users are browsing your website or using a native app — or perhaps consuming content from a wearable device — you can create a smooth web experience for them through headless CMSs.

 The API that retrieves the content adds an extra layer of security to your headless CMS.
 As a matter of fact, the API can be placed behind one or more layers of codes, making it less vulnerable to attacks.
 Access to the headless CMS is restricted to the organisation, while the content can be encrypted and/or decrypted as per the requirements.
 The risk of malware attack is also lower as the presentation layer is not linked with the database.

 So what can you actually do with a headless CMS, and when is the best time to use it?
 You might want to consider the following use cases.

-Here’s a real-life example: L’Oréal, a French beauty brand and the world’s largest cosmetics company, went headless, increased their website loading speed, and improved the digital experience for their customers.
+Here’s a real-life example: L’Oréal, a French beauty brand and the world’s largest cosmetics company, went headless, increased its website loading speed, and improved the digital experience for its customers.